-Gougane Barra is a truly magical part of inland County Cork.
-It's almost alpine in feel, with spectacular vistas of craggy mountains, silver streams and pine forests sweeping down to a mountain lake, the source of the River Lee.
-St Finbarre, the founder of Cork, established a monastery here in the 6th century.
+Gougane Barra is a truly magical spot, with craggy mountains and pine forests sweeping down to a mountain lake, the source of the River Lee.
+St Fin Barre, the founder of Cork, established a monastery here in the 6th century.
 He had a hermitage on the island in Gougane Barra Lake (Lough an Ghugain), which is now approached by a short causeway.
 The small chapel on the island has fine stained-glass representations of obscure Celtic saints.
-A road runs through the park in a loop, but you're better off slowing down and walking the well-marked network of paths and nature trails through the forest.

 Beyond the lake, a loop road runs through the forest park (€5 entry per vehicle, coins only), but you're better off slowing down and walking the well-marked network of paths and nature trails through the woods.

 The park is signposted on the R584, which runs between the N71 at Ballylickey and Macroom on the N22.